redis/hiredis-py/README.md

 b'hello'
 ```

 When the buffer does not contain a full reply, `gets` returns `False`.
-This
-means extra data is needed and `feed` should be called again before calling
+This means extra data is needed and `feed` should be called again before calling
-`gets` again:
+`gets` again.
+Alternatively you could provide custom sentinel object via parameter,
+which is useful for RESP3 protocol where native boolean types are supported:

+Example:

 ```python
 >>> reader.feed("*2\r\n$5\r\nhello\r\n")